zaiisao/Documentation/en/Interactive Broadcast/start_live_mac.md

 Call the `sharedEngineWithAppId` method and pass in the App ID to initialize the `AgoraRtcEngineKit` object.

-You can also listen for callback events, such as when the local user joins the channel, and when the first video frame of a remote user is decoded.
+You can also listen for callback events, such as when the local user joins the channel, and when the first video frame of a host is decoded.

 ```objective-c
 // Objective-C